 Students learn a great deal about respect inside the classroom walls.
 Not only do they pay attention to how their teachers and classmates treat them, but they also carry expectations for how they should act in return.
 Mutual respect in the classroom is a noble goal in theory, but hard to achieve because either the student or the teacher is unable to hold up his/her end of the deal.
 Without mutual respect, learning is elusive and the classroom is quickly gripped by misbehavior and personal conflict.

 One of the hardest skills to develop is the ability to see the world from different perspectives.
 This skill is especially difficult during crises like the Coronavirus where all around us we see despair, social dislocation and loneliness.
 Everything tells us to lose hope.
-It’s It is during these hard times, however, that we have fresh opportunities to see differently in ways that can improve our mental health.
+It is during these hard times, however, that we have fresh opportunities to see differently in ways that can improve our mental health.

 All students have run across “know-it-alls”.
 They might be one themselves.
 They walk into a room and express supreme confidence with their knowledge.
 Being humble is seen as a sign of weakness.
 Then there are those timid students who wait patiently, ask questions and only speak when they are certain of something.
 Confidence and humility are noble traits.
 The life-long challenge is striking the right balance between the two.